ArtieDb1/tech242-AWS-linux/Week1/Day2/LearningLinux.md

 ## Bash commands
 In linux there are many useful bash commands.
 The following are the commands that are useful to know within the terminal:

+- -y: tells the terminal to do the following command without any questions
 - uname: prints operating system that youre in
 - whoami: prints the name of the user profile that is being logged
 - cat: prints an output